Pilot Projects

 HwaJung Choi

-Research Assistant Professor, Department of Internal Medicine, Medical School
+Research Associate Professor, Department of Internal Medicine, Medical School

 Adult children often take on central roles in caring for aging parents-especially when a parent develops dementia.
 How families allocate care among adult children, how this allocation changes over the course of dementia, and implications for the course of the disease remain largely unexplored.
 Using nearly 20 years of data from the Health and Retirement Study, the proposed pilot project will explore new measures of care allocation among adult children in families in which a parent has dementia.